gnosis/GECO/Proposals/Tenzorum Proposal.md

 Note, the below milestones can be achieved in parallel.

 ### Integration of Gnosis SAFE functionality into the SDK component ($25k - 2 months)
 Incorporate SAFE into the SDK (leveraging Universal Logins), thus providing anyone the possibility of integrating SAFE into their applications.
-This will include all the wallet operations - checking balances, sending ETH, sending tokens, etc. Existing SAFE functionality will be replicated and addapted and a developer friendly SDK interface to SAFE will be created.
+This will include all the wallet operations - checking balances, sending ETH, sending tokens, etc. Existing SAFE functionality will be replicated and adapted and a developer friendly SDK interface to SAFE will be created.
 The ease of use of the SDK will be enforced by the work in sections below.
 The result of this will be an open sourced SDK including Tenzorum, Universal Logins and Gnosis SAFE functionality.

 ### User and developer experience work ($10k - 1 month)
 Prepare documentation and interfacing guidlines for users to be able to seamlessly use and understand Gnosis SAFE.